Category: Physiology

 https://www.fda.gov/news-events/press-announcements/fda-approves-first-treatment-reduce-risk-serious-heart-problems-specifically-adults-obesity-or

 In 1976, researchers first identified a frightening virus that had emerged in the African nation then known as Zaire.
-The source of this fast-moving, destructive disease remains unknown, but Ebola is believed to have spread to humans from apes, monkeys and bats.
+While the source of this fast-moving, destructive disease remains unknown, Ebola is believed to have spread to humans from apes, monkeys and bats.
 There have been several Ebola outbreaks since 1976, primarily in African countries, though the disease has been found in animals originating from Asia as well.

 What Is Ebola?

+Ebola is a severe and often fatal disease caused by the Ebola virus.
 Viewed through a microscope, Ebola looks somewhat like a worm that’s knotted and looped at one end.
 Like many diseases, it may not be easily recognized by its symptoms, since it shares early symptoms common in many other diseases, including those that indicate a far less serious condition.
 These symptoms may appear up to three weeks after exposure to the virus and include:

 - Fever